MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 eroded brain mask.
 There are also options to change this number or provide an absolute FA threshold.

-This algorithm is provided partly for nostalgic purposes, but it also highlights the range of possibilities for single-fbre voxel selection.
-One of the problems associated with this approach (over and above the feeling of uncleanliness from using the tensor model) is that in white matter regions close to CSF, Gibbs ringing can make the signal in *b=0* images erroneously low, which causes an artificial increase in FA, and therefore such voxels get included in the single-fibre mask.
+Due to relying *only* on FA values, this strategy is relatively limited in its abilities to select the best voxels.
+In white matter close to CSF, for example, Gibbs ringing can severely affect FA values.
+More advanced iterative strategies, such as the ``tournier`` and ``tax`` algorithms have been proposed in the mean time.

+For more information, refer to the
+:ref:`fa algorithm documentation <dwi2response_fa>`.

 ``manual`` algorithm
 ^^^^^^^^^^^^^^^^^^^^